willp240/rat-container/README.md

 - Can build any version of RAT
 - GUI output support on all operating systems
 - TensorFlow and CppFlow (CPU-only for the time being)
-- Singularity and Docker compatibility
+- Apptainer and Docker compatibility
 - *Cluster-compatible

 *The image can be uploaded manually, pulled directly (if the cluster firewall permits) or run from /cvmfs; however, the cvmfs